What to do about your Nagging High School Sports Injury

 You still remember it in vivid detail – whether it’s the crunch of the tackle that left you with lingering back pain or the pop in your knee that would change the way you walked for decades to come.
 There’s no way to go back and un-do old sports-related injuries.
 But there might be something you can do about the pain you still feel.

-Dr. David Leifer, a board certified abdominal and body imaging radiologist practicing at Methodist Center for Diagnostic Imaging in Dallas, points out that advances in technology and medicine offer new ways to quickly, and non-invasively diagnosis old pain.
+Dr. David Leifer, a board certified abdominal and body imaging radiologist practicing at Center for Diagnostic Imaging in Texas, points out that advances in technology and medicine offer new ways to quickly, and non-invasively diagnosis old pain.
 "What we can now do would have been science fiction not long ago," says.

 So even if you were told you just have to live with it, there could be new hope for pain relief today.